 NIHR Applied Research Collaboration

 Our group actively works together with research partners, professionals and communities to improve palliative and end of life care provision.
-Dr Stephen Barclay is the Palliative and End of Life Care Theme Lead for the National Institute of Health Research’s Applied Research Collaboration (ARC) in the East of England and the Co-lead for a national cross-ARC initiative with South London ARC.
+Professor Stephen Barclay is the Palliative and End of Life Care Theme Lead for the National Institute of Health Research’s Applied Research Collaboration (ARC) in the East of England and the Co-lead for a national cross-ARC initiative with South London ARC.
 Building on our established collaborations across universities, service providers and practitioners, we aim to ensure grounded relevance, dissemination and implementation of research.
 To achieve this we plan to:

 - Engage with the populations-in-focus to undertake research where it is most needed and will be implemented.

 - Undertake research on inequalities in service provision, out-of-hours care and multi-morbidity.